Brown Sugar Iced Shaken Espresso

 Ingredient Notes

-You’ll need just a few ingredients to pull off this iced espresso: a double shot of espresso (always a double shot!!!), brown sugar, cinnamon (optional), your favorite milk of choice, and ice.
+You’ll need just a few ingredients to pull off this iced espresso: a double shot of espresso (always a double shot!!!), brown sugar, cinnamon (optional, but nod to the Starbucks version), your favorite milk of choice, and ice.

 Emily’s Tips & Tricks